ADBLOCK #102

 In State Out of State

-Learn more about SUNY New Paltz tuition and fees.
+Read more about State University of New York at New Paltz tuition and fees.

-The following table and chart show the ethnic background for students who recently graduated from SUNY New Paltz with a bachelor's in communication & journalism.
+The following table and chart show the ethnic background for students who recently graduated from State University of New York at New Paltz with a bachelor’s in communication & journalism.

 Ethnic Background Number of Students

-Take a look at the following statistics related to the make-up of the communication & journalism majors at SUNY New Paltz.
+Review the following statistics on the composition of the communication & journalism majors at State University of New York at New Paltz.

 Major Annual Graduates